Different credit report - same concept

 The business data that they evaluate include:

 The scoring ranges are different as well.
-While personal credit scores are measured on a scale from 300 to 850, commercial credit scores are generally calculated on a scale from 1 to 100, where 1 indicates the highest risk possible and 100 is the lowest one.
+While personal credit scores are measured on a scale from 300 to 850, commercial credit scores are generally calculated from 1 to 100, where 1 indicates the highest risk possible and 100 is the lowest.

 While different credit bureaus will use different sub-ranges within the 1-100 scale, the ranges below, used by Experian, are generally observed: